Tricuspid valve regurgitation

 - Heart disease.
 Several forms of heart disease and heart valve disease may increase your risk of developing tricuspid valve regurgitation.

 - Congenital heart disease.
-You may be born with a condition or heart defect that affects your tricuspid valve.
-Ebstein's anomaly is the most common congenital heart disease.
+You may be born with a condition or heart defect that affects your tricuspid valve, such as Ebstein's anomaly.

 - Use of certain medications.
-If you've used medications such as fenfluramine (no longer sold on the market), ergot alkaloid medications such as ergotamine (Cafergot, Migergot), and some medications used for restless legs syndrome and Parkinson's disease, such as pergolide (no longer sold in the United States) or cabergoline, you may have an increased risk of tricuspid valve regurgitation.
+If you've used stimulant medications such as fenfluramine (no longer sold on the market) or some medications for Parkinson's disease, such as pergolide (no longer sold in the United States) or cabergoline, or certain migraine medications (ergot alkaloids), you may have an increased risk of tricuspid valve regurgitation.

 - Radiation.
 Chest radiation may damage the tricuspid valve and cause tricuspid valve regurgitation.